ivoklimsa/DockerVSB/lab-2/README.md

     acf185dc16e274b2f332266a1bfc6d1df7d7b4f780e6a7ec6716b40cafa5b3c3
     ```

-    When we start the container the anonymous volume is created:
+    When we start the container, the anonymous volume is created:

 3. Use Docker inspect to view the details of the anonymous volume